Building

 Building FreeStation Generation 3.0 (ESP32)

 G3 documentation is in development.
 Do not use whilst this notice is in place.
-Expected completion Jan 2024.
+Expected completion Sep 2024.
+Some linked may not be available

 To build a FreeStation you need to build the relevant sensors, a logger and - if deployed outside - the weatherproof enclosure that brings the components together as a station.
 The steps are outlined fully in the links to the build docs below.
 Building the FreeStation Live G3 datalogger, building the FreeStation Local G3 datalogger and Building the FreeStation Sensors.